Soheilp86/analogous_neural/README.md

 # Analogous cycles

 This repository contains code accompanying the following paper: Yoon et al 2024 "Tracking the topology of neural manifolds across populations".

 * One should first download & install <a href="https://julialang.org/downloads/">Julia</a>.
 The code has been tested on Julia version 1.10.4.
 * We recommend running the code on a compute server rather than a laptop.
 * Due to the large size of data, not all data files are included in this repository.
 Please contact Iris Yoon (hyoon@wesleyan.edu) for copies of the data.
 * The analogous cycles code is written in Julia.
 However, some of the preprocessing steps are done in Python.
 Each notebook clarifies which language one should use.
+* We use the phrase `analogous cycles` and `analogous bars` interchangably.

 # Quick-start: implementation of analogous cycles
 * Download & install <a href="https://julialang.org/downloads/">Julia</a>.